 By Michael Spence/Milan

-*Michael Spence, a Nobel laureate in economics, is Professor of Economics at New York University’s Stern School of Business and Senior Fellow at the Hoover Institution.
+* Michael Spence, a Nobel laureate in economics, is an emeritus professor at Stanford University and a senior fellow at the Hoover Institution.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 India, Pak siblings reunite 75 years after Partition

 And now warming up — on hyperspeed — to the Arctic blues